-As we noted above, grapefruit seed extract (GSE) is derived from the seeds of the common grapefruit (Citrus x paradisi).
-GSE is made from the seeds, pulp, and membranes of grapefruits.
+As we noted above, grapefruit seed extract (GSE) is a liquid derived from the seeds of the common grapefruit (Citrus x paradisi).

 Grapefruit seed extract contains powerful naringenin, which is a substance with antioxidant properties.
 Antioxidants serve the role of helping to protect cells from free radical damage.
-Moreover, grapefruit seed extract has antimicrobial properties.
+Moreover, grapefruit seed extract has antimicrobial properties, too.

-Grapefruit seed extract also contains polyphenol limonoids.
-Naringenin and limonoids are powerful chemical compounds and both serve as antioxidants and antimicrobials.
+Grapefruit seed contains polyphenol limonoids.
+Both naringenin and limonoids are powerful chemical compounds that serve as antioxidants and antimicrobials.
 They don’t just kill microbes that are dangerous.
 Polyphenols also protect our body tissues from producing excessive reactive oxygen that occurs when dangerous pathogens infect our body’s tissues.

 Usually, grapefruit seed extract is found in the form of a liquid concentrate, but you can buy it in tablet or capsule form as well.

-To use grapefruit seed extract in liquid form, mix 10 drops of the concentrate into a glass of juice or water and drink it one to three times per day.
-You can drink this solution with a meal or without a meal.
+To consume grapefruit seed extract in liquid form, mix 10 drops of the concentrate into a glass of juice or water and drink it one to three times per day.
+You can drink this solution with or without a meal.

-There are several different ways grapefruit seed extract can benefit you and your body.
+There are many different ways grapefruit seed extract can benefit you and your body.
 Below, we have listed the most common grapefruit seed extract uses.